Aroagm/TFM_HouseholdConsumptions/README.md

 ## 4. Results and conclusions
 The results of the project are visualised in the [shiny app](https://aroagm.shinyapps.io/Household_consum/).
 The usage is very intuitive:

- 1.Select a house and one of the electrical appliances to visualise the consumption during the year
+ 1. Select a house and one of the electrical appliances to visualise the consumption during the year

  2. Select an hour to give recommendations about the usage and the estimation of savings.